 - Campus security officers are not sworn law enforcement officers and do not possess arrest power.

-- All Student Code of Conduct violations are sent to and addressed by the campus Dean of Student Services.
+- All Student Code of Conduct violations are sent to and addressed by the campus Dean of Student Affairs.

 - Minor crimes may be initially handled by Campus Security and then referred to the police, while other crimes may be referred directly to the police department that has jurisdiction on the campus.